 Trade Entry Signals

-The reason I don’t consider the
+I don’t consider the

 Look back over the charts after the market has closed.
 Compare the EMA crossovers to the market price action.
 You may have seen some great opportunities.
 However, if you tried to trade that strategy in real life, you may have found that there are fake-out signals, failed entries, or changes in direction soon after the crossover.

-In fact, market Forecasting is a skill that must be developed by study and practice.
+Market Forecasting is a skill that must be developed by study and practice.